Mercer County and Trenton Salvation Army assistance programs.

 The shelter is combined with other long term assistance.
 The clients will also receive help in locating permanent housing or applying for rent or security deposit programs.
 In order to stabilize them in a new home in Mercer County, they can enroll into free workshops that each them money management skills.
 This will also be combined with on-going follow-up support from their Salvation Army case worker, and this may last several weeks.

 There are 4 main hunger prevention/feeding programs in the greater Trenton area.
 One of them is focused on feeding senior citizens, but the others are open to any family facing a hardship.
 There are also soup kitchens for the community too.
+The Salvation is part of the regional Mercer County food bank network as well, so groceries, formula, and other food is given out to the needy.

 First of all, the Mercer County food bank is where both donations from the community end up and where boxes of groceries are distributed from.
 The Salvation Army center will address emergency food needs and also help people apply for long term benefits.
 For immediate needs, there may be canned goods and other non-perishable items.
 The long term help is mainly achieved using the federal government SNAP food stamp program.